Constructing Rational Homology 3-Spheres That Bound Rational Homology 4-Balls: Introduction

-An important tool to study which $3$-manifolds bound rational homology balls is the following corollary of Donaldson's diagonalisation theorem \cite[Theorem 1]{donaldsonthm}: \begin{thm*}[Corollary of Donaldson's Theorem] Let $Y$ be a rational homology 3-sphere and $Y=\partial X$ for $X$ a negative definite smooth connected oriented 4-manifold.
-If $Y=\partial W$ for a smooth rational homology 4-ball $W$, then there exists a lattice embedding \end{thm*} Here $Q_X$ is the intersection form on $H_2(X)/\Torsion$.
-Determining which $3$-manifolds in a family $\mathfrak{F}$ bound rational homology $4$-balls using lattice embeddings often goes like this: \begin{enumerate}[label=(\arabic*)] \item Find a negative-definite filling $X(Y)$ for every $Y \in \mathfrak{F}$. \item Guess the family $\mathfrak{F}' \subset \mathfrak{F}$ of manifolds whose filling's intersection lattice (that is second homology with the intersection form) embeds into the standard lattice of the same rank. \item Show that $(H_2(X(Y)),Q_{X(Y)})$ does not embed into $(\Z^{b_2(X(Y))}, -\Id)$ for any $Y \in \mathfrak{F}-\mathfrak{F}'$. \item Hopefully prove that $Y$ bounds a rational homology ball for any $Y\in \mathfrak{F}'$. \end{enumerate} This process is sensitive at every step.
-There exist $3$-manifolds without any definite fillings \cite{gollalarson}.
+An important tool to study which $3$-manifolds bound rational homology balls is the following well-known corollary of Donaldson's diagonalisation theorem \cite[Theorem 1]{Donaldson1987}: \begin{prop}[Corollary of Donaldson's Theorem] Let $Y$ be a rational homology 3-sphere and $Y=\partial X$ for $X$ a negative definite smooth connected oriented 4-manifold.
+If $Y=\partial W$ for a smooth rational homology 4-ball $W$, then there exists a lattice embedding \end{prop} Here, $Q_X$ is the intersection form on $H_2(X)/\Torsion$.
+Determining which $3$-manifolds in a family $\mathfrak{F}$ bound rational homology $4$-balls using lattice embeddings often goes like this: \begin{enumerate}[label=(\roman*)] \item Find a negative definite filling $X(Y)$ for every $Y \in \mathfrak{F}$. \item Guess the family $\mathfrak{F}' \subset \mathfrak{F}$ of manifolds whose filling's intersection lattice (that is second homology with the intersection form) embeds into the standard lattice of the same rank. \item Show that $(H_2(X(Y)),Q_{X(Y)})$ does not embed into $(\Z^{b_2(X(Y))}, -\Id)$ for any $Y \in \mathfrak{F}-\mathfrak{F}'$. \item Hopefully prove that $Y$ bounds a rational homology ball for any $Y\in \mathfrak{F}'$. \end{enumerate} Every step of this process has the potential to go wrong.
+For starters, there exist $3$-manifolds without any definite fillings \cite{gollalarson}.
 However, lens spaces, surgeries on torus knots and large surgeries on algebraic knots do have definite fillings.
 In fact, they all bound definite plumbings of disc bundles on spheres.
-Step (4) is definitely not guaranteed to work either.
+Step (iv) is not guaranteed to work either.
 For example, $S^3_{-m^2}(K)$ bounds the knot trace $D^4_{-m^2}(K)$ ($D^4$ with a $-m^2$-framed $2$-handle glued along $K$) which has intersection lattice $(\Z, (-m^2))$ which embeds into $(\Z, -\Id)$, but according to \cite[Theorem 1.2]{acetogolla}, $S^3_{-m^2}(K)$ bounds a rational homology ball for at most two positive integer values of $m$.
-However, in \cite{liscasingle07, liscamultiple07,acetogolla,GALL} the authors managed to find an $X(Y)$ for each $Y$ in such a way that the lattice embedding obstruction turned out perfect.
+However, in \cite{liscasingle07, liscamultiple07,acetogolla,GALL} the authors managed to find a different filling $X(Y)$ for each $Y$ in such a way that the lattice embedding obstruction turned out perfect.
 These $X(Y)$s have been plumbings of disc bundles on spheres with a tree-shaped plumbing graph, moreover satisfying the property that the quantity where $V$ is the set of vertices of the graph and $w(v)$ is the weight of $v$, would be negative.